ashyx12/Pattern-Recognition-Project/README.md

 http://localhost:8000/index.html
 ```

-## Technologies Used
+## Tech Stack

 - Python
+- scikit-learn
+- Pandas
 - NumPy
-- Pandas
 - Matplotlib
-- Scikit-learn
 - Joblib
 - HTML, CSS, JavaScript
+- AWS Lambda
+- API Gateway
+- Amazon S3

-## Important Note
+## Disclaimer

-This project is intended for educational and research purposes only.
-It should not be used as a medical diagnosis tool.
-Any real-world healthcare decision should be made by qualified medical professionals using validated clinical systems.
+This project is for educational purposes only and should not be used for medical diagnosis or clinical decision-making.

-## License

-No license has been specified yet.
-Add a license file before publishing if you want others to use, modify, or distribute this project.